 What does raising chickens have to do with photography?
-Absolutely nothing, but when there’s a pandemic shut down that all but closes down your business, you’ve always wanted chickens, you build a chicken coop, and raise some chickens…a year later you have learned a thing or two about raising chickens!
+Absolutely nothing, but when there’s a pandemic shut down that all but closes down your business, you’ve always wanted chickens, you build a chicken coop, and raise some chickens…over a year later you have learned a thing or two about raising chickens!
 I’m not one to blather on and on so I’ll get right to my “list”, but if you have any questions feel free to reach out, I am always happy to share information!

 - The number one thing I wish I would have known: You have two choices when you live in a cold climate: Provide heat for your chickens or no heat, but the thing no one tells you is that if you decide to go with no heat, those water heater things that are designed to keep the water from freezing don’t work during a blizzard or when the wind chill temp. drops below 10 degrees, which turns out is pretty frequent where we live (just outside the Twin Cities metro area).
 So what do people do who do not use heat?
 What did people do before electricity?
 Well, they bring out fresh water every couple of hours to their chickens (because they require a continuous source of water to survive).
 We for someone who has a job outside of the home, or someone who wants to be able to leave the house for more than a few hours, this just does not work, so for me, I am so glad that I installed a heat safe light fixture “just in case” because just in case ended up being a whole week that if I did not have the heat lamp on inside the (well ventilated) coop, the water froze, even with the water heater.
 After much research in my chicken forums, it turns out this struggle is real with a lot of chicken keepers.
 I can’t tell you how glad I am that I at least built a 100% predator proof coop and run system…because if I had to deal with some of the other problems in addition to the heat issue, I think I would decide to not have chickens anymore.